NASA Dedicates Facility In Honor Of 'Hidden Figures' Heroine Katherine Johnson

 And yet, Johnson still maintains modesty.

 “You want my honest answer?”
-Johnson said in a NASA press release.
+Johnson said about her reaction to having the building named for her.
 “I think they’re crazy.”

-Note: CORRECTION: A previous version of this story said Johnson calculated the coordinates for the very first human space flight.
-In fact, her calculations were for NASA’s first human space flight.